 It was time for my friend's yearly visit to Las Vegas.
-Initially, it was intended for spring but we both had matters to contend with at the time so it was moved ahead to October.
+Initially, it was intended for spring but again like the last visit we both had matters to contend with at the time so it was moved ahead to October.
 Autumn in Las Vegas and surrounding areas is like summer in other places yet for myself after residing here for nearly 20 years the norm has become that it's not a real summer day unless the temperature is at 90+ degrees.
 This is not merely a statistical regard, my physical being actually enjoys it at that level.
 Do I have some occult pact with the Fire Goddesses?
 No, it's simple acclimatization.
 So, on this visit the temperatures around 75° or so felt cool at times but with a very nice warmth from the Nevada sun.
 Yes, it's everyone's sun but around here it tends to play a little differently. :-)

 Before proceeding, my aunt Alma who is mentioned in the previous 2017 piece passed away on June 15, 2018.
 On my last visit to her in the hospital - which at the time I did not think would be the last - she said she wanted to tell me something she told no one else.
 She said, "I'm going to miss you".
 I immediately understood the implication of that but quickly changed the conversation to a lighter tone by telling her that she would get better, that she had been in worse situations before.
 She just smiled and looked at me without saying anything.
 I guess she knew somehow.
 Anyway, I dedicate this current piece to her.
 She lived a good, long life of 92 years.

 Alma, I wish your consciousness and spirit well on your voyage to other realms.
 Much love be with you.